-- 13.1 Unannounced visits to children's homes under Regulation 33 of the Children's Homes Regulations 2001 are carried out monthly by officers from the Safeguarding and Quality Assurance Unit.
+- Unannounced visits to children's homes under Regulation 33 of the Children's Homes Regulations 2001 are carried out monthly by officers from the Safeguarding and Quality Assurance Unit.
 They consistently report high quality of care in all the homes - 13.2 Ofsted inspects children's homes twice per year, one full inspection and one partial (both unannounced).
 Currently, two of the homes are judged "good" and four "satisfactory".
-The short break unit for disabled children is judged "outstanding" - 13.3 Members have the opportunity to participate in the Regulation 33 Monitoring Visits.
-The rota list for monitoring visits has 11 identified members of whom five have taken part in visits over the past year.
-A further recruitment and training programme is commencing in February 2010 to identify Members to add to this rota and to replace those Members who may not be in a position to maintain their current involvement.
+The short break unit for disabled children is judged "outstanding"

+13.3 Members have the opportunity to participate in the Regulation 33 monitoring visits, and training is provided for those Members who assume this role